PennTURBO/Turbo-Documentation/turbo_6MillLOF_20180618_recon_rdfspo.md

 CRID instance counting...

-KNoweldge linking challenges:
+Knowledge linking challenges:

-- some drug prescriptiosn mention a drug product that has "dron" rosuvastatin as an ingredient.
-"Chebi" rosuvastatin is a subclass+ of "statins", but "dron" rosuvastatin.
+- some drug prescriptions mention a drug product that has "DrOn" rosuvastatin  as an ingredient.
+"ChEBI" rosuvastatin is a subclass+ of "statins", but "DrOn" rosuvastatin.

 solution:  inserted owl:equivalentClass statements into

 - LOF allele information instances mention "protein ontology" proteins (genes?)
-Proteins from Uniprot have associations with GO terms, but "protein ontology" proteins don't.
+Proteins from UniProt have associations with GO terms, but "protein ontology" proteins don't.
 As above, used owl:equivalentClass

-- Chebi doesn't consider midazolam a benzodiazapine but NDFRT does.
-There is a pathbetween teh two including CUI and RxNORM data values.
+- ChEBI doesn't consider midazolam a Benzedrine but NDF-RT does.
+There is a path between the two including CUI and RxNorm data values.
 How to join?

-- ANything similar for diagnoses?
+- Anything similar for diagnoses?

-Could insert triples binding things that share the same CUI (like drugs... might still require a similar action on RxNorm for compling path to DRON classes)
+Could insert triples binding things that share the same CUI (like drugs... might still require a similar action on RxNorm for completing path to DRON classes)

 ```
 PREFIX umls: <http://bioportal.bioontology.org/ontologies/umls/>